timelapseplus/VIEW-documentation/source/includes/_troubleshooting.md

 Make sure to include the firmware version on the VIEW (seen on the top bar before a camera is connected) as well as the camera model.

 ### Sending time-lapse log files to support
-If a problem occurs during a time-lapse, sending the error log will help in quickly identifing and solving the core cause.
+If a problem occurs during a time-lapse, sending the error log will help in quickly identifying and solving the core cause.
 Here are the steps to take (firmware v1.5.0 or newer is required for this):

 - From the main menu, go to Time-lapse Clips
 - Select the problematic clip